OfficeDev/Microsoft-Teams-Samples/samples/tab-app-navigation/nodejs/Readme.md

 ## Tab App Navigation

-This sample support types of navigation such as between tabs within the app.
+This sample shows the tab navigation feature such as navigation between tabs within the app.

 **Interaction with App**
 ![TabAppNavigation](Images/tab-app-navigation.gif)